Why

 60 seconds

 "IFI is a 47-year-old ministry that does something no one else does: we build the full pipeline from international student to global leader.
 Two out of three of our students come from countries on the Open Doors persecution watch list.
 Four in ten come from countries where the vast majority have never heard the gospel.
 We start with practical hospitality — airport pickups, meals, conversation partners — through 184 church partners and 1,168 volunteers across 53 campuses.
-Students who engage move into discipleship, Bible study, and our intensive ISEED program.
-Through Frontier Commons, we're piloting returnee hubs in Tokyo and Hong Kong.
+Students who engage move into discipleship, faith & work integration, and vocational mentoring.
+Through Frontier Commons, we're launching faith & work hubs in Tokyo, Hong Kong, and beyond.
 Last year we served 3,934 students from 131 countries.
-You can fund the piece that matters most — $75 per student welcomed, $465 per leader empowered, or $75,000 to pilot a returnee hub."
+You can fund the piece that matters most — $75 per student welcomed, $465 per leader empowered, or $100,000 to launch a faith & work hub in a home country."

 Donor Journey